Faster cosmological analysis with power spectrum without simulations: Theory

 \subsubsection{Application to data}

-We test the procedure's suitability described above by constructing individual analytical covariance matrices for each of the 9 clustering samples we consider.
+We test the procedure's suitability described above by constructing individual analytical covariance matrices for each of the nine clustering samples we consider.
 We then treat the full analytical covariance matrix as a block diagonal matrix with the individual covariance matrix sitting in its corresponding block.
-We assume there is no correlation between different surveys as the analytical covariance matrix of \citet{Wadekar_2021} is not able to model such correlation.
-We also set the cross-covariance between different redshift bins to zero for the covariance matrix from the simulation to make a consistent comparison.\footnote{We compare the full simulation covariance matrix results to the analytical and analytical compressed covariance matrix before re-scaling the power spectrum with the correct normalization in \citet{Beutler_2021}.
-The results are here \url{https://github.com/YanxiangL/Analytical-compressed-cov/tree/main/without_rescale}.
-The constraints of cosmological parameters from the three matrices are consistent with each other with a maximum deviation around \(0.2\sigma\).
-This is consistent with our results in section \ref{sec:results} using the simulated covariance matrix but without the cross-covariance between different redshift bins.
-Therefore, removing the cross-covariance between different redshift bins has no impact on our conclusion.} To generate the analytical covariance matrix for each survey, we need the random catalog, the FKP weight \citep{Feldman_1994}, and the model power spectrum without the window function.
-We are using the same FKP weights as in \citet{Beutler_2021} for 6dFGS, BOSS, and eBOSS.
-We use random catalog of 6dFGS \citep{Carter_2018}, BOSS DR12 \citep{Beutler_2016}, and eBOSS DR16 \citep{Ross_2020}.
-These inputs are then used to calculate the Gaussian and the super-sampling parts of the covariance matrix using the formulae in \citet{Wadekar_2020}.

-To calculate the analytical covariance matrix, we choose to set \(\ln{(10^{10} A_s)} = 3.064, \Omega_{\rm{cdm}} h^2 = 0.1188, h = 0.6774\), and \(\Omega_b h^2 = 0.0223\) with a flat \(\Lambda\)CDM model.
-These cosmological parameters are chosen to be consistent with the Planck 2018 results \citep{Planck_2018}.
-The linear bias parameter is set to \(b_1 = 1.8\) and the rest of the bias parameters are calculated with the local Lagrangian relations (see equation~(\ref{eq:g2}) to equation~(\ref{eq:b3})).
-To compute the linear power spectrum from CAMB, we also set \(n_s = 0.9667, \tau = 0.066\) and \(M_{\nu} = 0.06\) with a degenerate neutrino hierarchy.\footnote{\(n_s\) is the scalar index, \(\tau\) is the optical depth of the reionization, \(M_{\nu}\) is the total mass of neutrinos.
-These parameters are fixed during our fitting.} One of the advantages of using the analytical covariance matrix is that we can test these assumptions without running any simulations.
-Therefore, it is easier to assess the impact of these assumptions.

-The Gaussian part of the covariance matrix requires the model power spectrum without the window function.
-This is calculated from the linear power spectrum with the EFT model \citep{d_Amico_2020}.
-We use the same cosmological parameters and \(b_1\) as the analytical covariance matrix calculation.
-However, to compute the model power spectrum, we need the EFT bias, counter terms, and stochastic parameters instead of the SPT bias parameters.
-Therefore, we cannot use the local Lagrangian relation and \(b_{\mathrm{EFT}}\) are all set to 0.5.
-We need to use the model power spectrum without the window function because the analytical formulae of \cite{Wadekar_2020} account for the effect of the window function using the random catalogues.
+We assume there is no correlation between different surveys mainly because of the large cosmological distances and weak overlap between the different samples.
+However \textit{within} the BOSS survey, there is overlap between the $z1$ and $z2$ bins, which cannot be modelled without extending the analytical covariance matrix work of \citet{Wadekar_2021}.
+For simplicity, we first test the effect of neglecting these cross-correlation terms entirely instead.